WatheqAlshowaiter/gatsby-simple-blog/README.md

 - [ ] combine this project with netlify-cms
 - [ ] change the siteUrl to the real domain
 - [ ] remove all warnings from the code
+- [] fix all the title in <title> in every page post-index, post, tags, tag,